Nicolas2912/paperless-receipt-automation/README.md

 - PDF not searchable: use `verify_invinsible_text.py --pdf <file.pdf>` to inspect.
 - Windows paths: scripts auto-repair common `C:Users...` paste mistakes.
 - Verbose logs: all modules print detailed context for faster debugging.

+## Data Locations

+- Generated PDFs default to `var/generated_pdfs/` at the repository root.
+  Pass `--output-dir` to override.
+- The processed index database lives at `var/paperless_db/paperless.sqlite3`.
+  It is created automatically and ignored by git.

 ## License